poet, author, creative writing instructor

 About

-Sara was also selected as a finalist in Button Poetry’s 2021 Annual Chapbook Contest.
+Sara was selected as a finalist for Austin’s first Poet Laureate program as well as in Button Poetry’s 2021 Annual Chapbook Contest.
 Her work has been featured twice on TEDx, ACLU TX, The Texas Observer, Infrarrealista Review, Muslim Youth Musings literary magazine and more, including Seventh Wave Magazine, who also nominated one of her poems for a 2024 Pushcart Prize.
-She has spoken and performed at more than 100 different engagements both in her social work capacity and as a poet.
-When not writing, teaching or editing, she works with clients as a licensed mental health therapist through her own private practice.
+She has spoken and performed at over 100 different engagements both in her social work capacity and as a poet.

 What I’ve been up to